uob-coms20007/uob-coms20007.github.io/notes/semantics/operational.md

   Conversely, when the branch condition $b$ evaluates to false, we transition in a single step to the second branch $S_2$.

-Similarly, the behaviour of the \textsf{while}-\textsf{do} construct depends on whether the branch condition is met or not, and thus there are two rules:
+Similarly, the behaviour of the while-do construct depends on whether the branch condition is met or not, and thus there are two rules:

  - $\langle \mathsf{while}\ b\ \mathsf{do}\ S,\, \sigma \rangle \rightarrow \sigma$ if $\llbracket b \rrbracket_\mathcal{B}(\sigma) = \bot$.

   Under the first rule, when the branch condition is not met, we transition to a terminal configuration with the same store.
-  Compare this rule to that of \textsf{skip} - if the branch condition is not met, the \textsf{while}-\textsf{do} construct does nothing.
+  Compare this rule to that of skip - if the branch condition is not met, the while-do construct does nothing.

 - $\langle \mathsf{while}\ b\ \mathsf{do}\ S,\, \sigma \rangle \rightarrow \langle S;\; \mathsf{while}\ b\ \mathsf{do}\ S,\, \sigma \rangle$ if $\llbracket b \rrbracket_\mathcal{B}(\sigma) = \top$.